-- A FAST Act compliant Participation Plan that is revised and up-to-date. > On-going - A maintained, up-to-date MPO website with statistics on public use included in MPO Quarterly Reports. > On-going and quarterly - Regular followers and social media posts.
-Statistics on the reach of posts in Quarterly Reports. > Quarterly - A record of public comments. > On-going
+- o A FAST Act compliant Participation Plan that is revised and up-to-date. - o An up-to-date MPO website with statistics on public use included in MPO Quarterly Reports. - o Press releases issued for all appropriate MPO activities. - o Regular followers and social media posts.
+Statistics on the reach of posts in Quarterly Reports. - o Up-to-date and expanded stakeholder and public email, mailing and contact lists. - o A record of public comments. - o Public meetings and/or surveys, as needed, to guide development of the MTP or other MPO work.